Kernel Methods in the Deep Ritz framework: Theory and practice: Introduction

 The paper is organized as follows: In~\Cref{sec:theoretical-background}, we provide the theoretical background on weak formulations of~PDEs required for the deep Ritz method.
 We additionally recall some basic statements from numerical analysis of Galerkin methods that will be used later to prove a priori estimates in different norms.
 Furthermore, we give details on kernel methods and state well-known approximation error estimates for these approaches in Sobolev norms.
 Afterwards, in~\Cref{sec:application-kernels-to-deep-ritz}, the details regarding a conjunction of the deep Ritz method and kernel approximation are provided.
 In~\Cref{sec:a-priori-error-estimation}, an a priori error estimate for the approach introduced in detail in~\Cref{sec:description-of-method} is proven based on the theoretical foundations from~\Cref{sec:theoretical-background}.
 Furthermore, some practical aspects are considered in~\Cref{sec:practical-aspects}.
-Before finishing the paper with an outlook and a conclusion in~\Cref{sec:outlook-conclusion}, we show and discuss several numerical experiments in~\Cref{sec:numerical-experiments} that confirm the theoretical results given before and highlight the potential of the proposed methodology.
+In~\Cref{sec:numerical-experiments} we show and discuss several numerical experiments that confirm the theoretical results given before and highlight the potential of the proposed methodology.
+Finally, \Cref{sec:outlook-conclusion} finishes the paper with a conclusion and an outlook.